-As part of your visa application you will have to pay the Immigration Health Surcharge (IHS).
+As part of your Tier 2 visa application you must pay the Immigration Health Surcharge (IHS).

 Who needs to pay the Health Surcharge?